tundish/turberfield-dialogue/turberfield/dialogue/doc/intro.rst

 As well as producing dialogue, you may be called upon to define some game logic too.
 The Turberfield framework encourages you to write game logic in Python_.
-Don't worry, it's the friendliest programming language I know...
+Don't worry, it's the friendliest programming language it's possible to find.

 So, you're a developer.
 =======================